 The call-in procedure set out above shall not apply where the decision being taken by the Cabinet is urgent.
-A decision will be urgent if any delay likely to be caused by the call-in process would seriously prejudice the Council's or the public's interest.
-The record of the decision, and notice by which it is made public, shall state whether in the opinion of the decision-making person or body, the decision is an urgent one, and therefore not subject to call-in.
+A decision will be urgent if any delay likely to be caused by the call-in process would seriously prejudice the council's or the public's interest.
+The record of the decision, and notice by which it is made public shall state whether in the opinion of the decision-making person or body, the decision is an urgent one, and therefore not subject to call-in.

-The Chairperson of the Scrutiny Committee must agree both that the decision proposed is reasonable and that there are reasonable grounds for treating the decision as a matter of urgency.
-In the absence of the Chairperson, the Vice-Chairperson of the Scrutiny Committee's consent shall be required.
-In the absence of both, the Head of Paid Service or their nominee's consent shall be required.
+The Chairman of the Overview and Scrutiny Committee must agree both that the decision proposed is reasonable and that there are reasonable grounds for treating the decision as a matter of urgency.
+In the absence of the Chairman, the Vice Chairman of the Overview and Scrutiny Committee's consent shall be required.
+In the absence of both, the Head of Paid Service or his/her nominee's consent shall be required.
 Decisions taken as a matter of urgency must be reported to the next available meeting of the Council, together with the reasons for urgency.